Looking Closely at the Growth Curve for Diamondback Energy Inc. (FANG)

-Diamondback Energy Inc. (NASDAQ:FANG) went up by 11.67% from its latest closing price compared to the recent 1-year high of $96.92.
-The company’s stock price has collected 23.82% of gains in the last five trading sessions.
-MarketWatch.com reported 6 hours ago that Diamondback Energy Inc. stock rises Monday, outperforms market
+Diamondback Energy Inc. (NASDAQ:FANG) went down by -4.12% from its latest closing price compared to the recent 1-year high of $96.92.
+The company’s stock price has collected 10.34% of gains in the last five trading sessions.
+MarketWatch.com reported on 11/27/20 that Diamondback Energy Inc. stock underperforms Friday when compared to competitors

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.